 Exams are an important assessment tool, allowing acquired knowledge to be consolidated and providing an objective view of the student's progress.
-Internal exams act as good preparation for the external exams that students will sit in Key Stage 4 and/or Key Stage 5.
+Internal exams act as good preparation for the external exams that students will sit at the end of the year and in Key Stage 5.

-If a student is absent on the day of an examor assessment, and this absence has not been authorised, the student will receive a zero.
+If a student is absent on the day of an exam or assessment, and this absence has not been authorised, the student will receive a zero.
 In addition, during the 'End of Year Exams' period, if a student is absent the day before an exam, and this absence has not been authorised, the student will receive a zero, even if they are present on the day of the exam.